- Canelo Pass to Highway 82

 - Current weather forecast

-Water is intermittent and can be scarce, depending on rainfall in the area.
-Plan to bring your own water, but stock water may be available at Down Under Tank, Cott Tank Exclosure (up the canyon to the south of the trail), and Gate Spring (off the trail to the south about 100 yards).
+Water may be available at Down Under Tank, Cott Tank Exclosure, and Gate Spring.
 Red Bank Well generally has water, as it is an important cattle watering location, and uses a solar powered pump.
+Check the online Arizona Trail Water Report for current information at https://aztrail.org/explore/water-sources/.

-- WARNING: When traveling on Harshaw Road, beware of mining truck traffic.
+- WARNING: If you choose to travel on Harshaw Road, beware of mining truck traffic.
 Use extreme caution when driving on Harshaw Road.
 Hikers and mountain bikers should travel as far off the roadway as possible, and equestrians should consider avoiding this area entirely.

 - WARNING FOR EQUESTRIANS: new cattleguards have been installed on Harshaw Road without wire gate bypasses, making the paved road between Harshaw Road Trailhead and the town of Patagonia impassible for equestrians.